Navigating the new email sending requirements for Google and Yahoo

 3) Ensure that all emails contain options to unsubscribe

-As part of the new requirements, there are two things you’ll need to incorporate in all the emails you send: a one-click unsubscribe link and a List-Unsubscribe header.
+As of June 1st, 2024, there are two things you’ll need to incorporate in all the emails you send: one-click unsubscribe header, an unsubscribe link, and a List-Unsubscribe header.
 (As mentioned, if you’re already using Journeys’ default unsubscribe functionality, this is taken care of automatically).

 What if I’m using a custom unsubscribe system?